goodacres/tf_flux_github/README.md

 # tf_flux_github
-TF code to deploy Flux &amp; Helm Operator via Helm and poll a Github repo for manifests
+TF code to deploy Flux &amp; Helm Operator via Helm and poll a private Github repo for manifests.

+Can be easily modularised.